 What is included in user documentation?

-A user manual or user guide is written in plain language, with a focus on problem solving, and utilizes good design.
-I should contain a table of contents, follow a logical hierarchy and flow, and provide accessible content.
+A user manual or user guide is written in plain language with a focus on problem-solving and utilizes good design.
+It should contain a table of contents, follow a logical hierarchy and flow, and provide accessible content.
 A good user manual will also be searchable and be influenced by feedback collected from real users.